powsybl/powsybl-core/docs/grid_features/network_modifications.md

 <span style="color: red">TODO</span>

 #### loadMinPowerFactor
-The minimum active/apparent power factor (ie P/S factor) allowed when scaling load reactive power Q. Only applies when `constantPowerFactor` is `true`.
+The minimum active/apparent power factor (ie P/S factor) allowed when scaling load reactive power Q.
+Only applies when `constantPowerFactor` is `true`.

 Normally, the reactive power Q is scaled proportionally to the active power P to keep the power factor constant.
 If the initial power factor is below this value, Q is instead recomputed from the new P using this minimum power factor.
-Default is `0.0` (disabled).
+Default is `0.0` meaning that no minimum power factor is enforced.
 Must be in the range `[0, 1]`.

 #### loadMinQRate
 The minimum allowed ratio between the scaled reactive power and the initial reactive power.
 Only applies when `constantPowerFactor` is `true`.

-Prevents Q from deviating too much from its initial value by enforcing that `Q_scaled >= Q_initial * loadMinQRate` if `Q_initial >= 0`, or `Q_scaled <= Q_initial * loadMinQRate` otherwise.
-Default is `null` (disabled).
-Must be in <= 1.
+Prevents Q from deviating too much from its initial value by enforcing that:
+- `Q_scaled >= Q_initial * loadMinQRate` if `Q_initial >= 0`,
+- or `Q_scaled <= Q_initial * loadMinQRate` otherwise.

+Default is `null` meaning that no minimum Q rate limit is applied.
+Must be less than or equal to `1.0`.

+`loadMinQRate` is applied after [`loadMinPowerFactor`](#loadMinPowerFactor), ensuring that reactive power does not change excessively even when power factor limits have already been enforced.

 #### loadMaxQRate
 The maximum allowed ratio between the scaled reactive power and the initial reactive power.
 Only applies when `constantPowerFactor` is `true`.

-Prevents Q from deviating too much from its initial value by enforcing that `Q_scaled <= Q_initial * loadMaxQRate` if `Q_initial >= 0`, or `Q_scaled >= Q_initial * loadMaxQRate` otherwise.
-Default is `null` (disabled).
-Must be in >= 1.
+Prevents Q from deviating too much from its initial value by enforcing that:
+- `Q_scaled <= Q_initial * loadMaxQRate` if `Q_initial >= 0`,
+- or `Q_scaled >= Q_initial * loadMaxQRate` otherwise.

+Default is `null` meaning that no maximum Q rate limit is applied.
+Must be greater than or equal to `1.0`.

+`loadMaxQRate` is applied after [`loadMinPowerFactor`](#loadMinPowerFactor), ensuring that reactive power does not change excessively even when power factor limits have already been enforced.

 ## Topology modifications
 Powsybl provides classes that can be used to easily modify the topology of the network.